GochoMugo/firecall/README.md

 ### Callbacks and Errors

-In all the synchronous methods, a **Callback** can be assigned.
+In all the asynchronous methods, a **Callback** can be assigned.
 The callback will be executed once response is received.
 In the case of `.onChange()` method, the callback will be inserted every time data changes at the point specified.

 Functions assigned to **error** are executed when an error occurs while executing the action.
 The following errors may be caught: